Benefits of Legal Pay for Nannies

 4. You are eligible for paid sick leave

 Many states and cities have enacted paid sick and family leave laws that include household employees.
 When paid legally, you and/or your employer may need to contribute a small amount each pay period for paid leave that is then available to you for specified reasons.
-To help workers during the COVID-19 pandemic, the federal government passed the Families First Coronavirus Response Act, which provides two weeks of paid leave if you get sick and additional time if you needed to care for someone who is ill.

 5. You can enjoy Social Security and Medicare benefits